 There have been some reports of ZIKV being transmitted sexually.
-ZIKV has also been found in semen two months after illness, it is not known how long it may persist in semen, or if this occurs in all infected men.
+ZIKV has been found in semen two months after illness but it is not known how long it may persist in semen, or if this occurs in all infected men.

 Most people infected with ZIKV will have only very mild, or no symptoms.
 Symptoms usually start 2-12 days after the bite of an infected mosquito and last for 4-7 days.
 They include: rash, itch, mild fever, headache, red eyes, muscle and joint pains.
 Other less common symptoms include: loss of appetite, diarrhoea, constipation, abdominal pain and dizziness.

 There is no specific treatment for ZIKV infection available.
 Most people will get better without any treatment.
 Symptoms like headache and fever can be treated symptomatically.
 Hospital care is indicated in severe illnesses or if complications arise.